alacrity-ai/rpg-mmo/LORE.md

 In his hubris, Malakar attempted to harness the power of the Heart of Xal'gorath.
 The artifact's dark magic began to corrupt him and his followers, twisting their minds and bodies.
 As Malakar's control over the artifact weakened, the spirit of Xal'gorath began to break free.
 The ground shook, and the mountains split open as The Citadel rose from the earth, a dark and foreboding fortress that marked the beginning of the Age of Shadows.

-The release of Xal'gorath's spirit unleashed a wave of corruption that spread rapidly across Aldara.
+The release of Xal'gorath's spirit unleashed a wave of corruption that spread rapidly across Aldera.
 The land itself began to wither, and the once-thriving regions fell into darkness and despair.
 The Southlands, Midlands, and Coldlands were all affected, but the Northern Wastes bore the brunt of the corruption, becoming a desolate and dangerous place.

 ##### Aftermath

-In the century that followed, Aldara was plunged into chaos.
+In the century that followed, Aldera was plunged into chaos.
 The once-thriving trade routes were disrupted, and the towns and cities that had flourished during the Age of Harmony struggled to survive.
-The people of Aldara faced new horrors as the corruption twisted creatures and landscapes into nightmarish versions of their former selves.
+The people of Aldera faced new horrors as the corruption twisted creatures and landscapes into nightmarish versions of their former selves.

 ##### Key Historical Events: